Episode Transcript

 There isn't like a time when they come to us

-and say, hey, we're thinking about doing this change.
-They
+and say, hey, we're thinking about.

-then they tell us what's going on, and then so
+So then they tell us what's going on, and then

-obviously Winnie's role on the show was multiple things, right.
+so obviously Winnie's role on the show was multiple things, right.

-She was the voice, Okay, so she spoke on the show,
+She was the voice, okay, so she spoke on the show.

-she was a co host, and then she was also
+She was a co host, and then she was also

 a producer and so she ran the board and she